nareyes/nareyes.github.io/_tabs/about.md

 ---
 # the default layout is 'page'
-icon: fas fa-info-circle
+icon: fas fa-user
-order: 4
+order: 1
 ---

 My name is Nick, and I'm a learning enthusiast.
 I wasn't always this way.
 I struggled with learning for most of my life, but that started to change in 2016.
 Buckle up, kids...
 This is a